shumengliu/markdown-cv/index.md

 ### Anti-scam Banking System
 ` `
-- A mock banking system with realistic look to delay scammers in action.
+- *A mock banking system with realistic look to delay scammers in action.*
-- The system includes a CMS GUI with full CRUD operations.
+- &bull; The system includes a CMS GUI with full CRUD operations.
-- Designed and implemented the random transaction generator module with full unit testing coverage.
+- &bull; Designed and implemented the random transaction generator module with full unit testing coverage.
-- Improved the presentation of pages on account information to make the system look genuine.
+- &bull; Improved the presentation of pages on account information to make the system look genuine.
-- The workflow followed agile principles and used Kanban board as the primary task allocation tool.
+- &bull; The workflow followed agile principles and used Kanban board as the primary task allocation tool.
 - Tech stack: Ruby on Rails, MySQL and Bootstrap.

 ### Buddy Scheme Platform
 ` `
-- A peer-pairing platform, where first-year students are matched to senior mentors.
-The main
+- *A peer-pairing platform, where first-year students are matched to senior mentors.*
-- Designed the database schema and implemented the backend using Spring Data JPA.
+- &bull; Designed the database schema and implemented the backend using Spring Data JPA.
-- Implemented unit testing and integration testing on multiple modules.
+- &bull; Implemented unit testing and integration testing on multiple modules.
-- Hosted multiple progress meetings with the client for requirements elicitation and prototype review.
+- &bull; Hosted multiple progress meetings with the client for requirements elicitation and prototype review.
-- Tech stack: SpringBoot, SpringMVC, JPA and PostgreSQL.
+- &bull; Tech stack: SpringBoot, SpringMVC, JPA and PostgreSQL.

 ## Experiences
 `2020-2021`
 __Executive Head of IT, CSSA King's (Student Society)__
-- Led a team of 20 to develop the CSSA King's WeChat Miniprogram.
+- &bull; Led a team of 20 to develop the CSSA King's WeChat Miniprogram.
-- Involved in the full real-world software engineering lifecycle, from requirements elicitation to deployment and meaintenance.
+- &bull; Involved in the full real-world software engineering lifecycle, from requirements elicitation to deployment and meaintenance.

 `2020-2021`
 __Computer Science Tutor, Lumist__
-- Provided personal tutoring for Computer Science students from various UK universities, including Imperial College London, UCL, and Durham University.
+- &bull; Provided personal tutoring for Computer Science students from various UK universities, including Imperial College London, UCL, and Durham University.
-- Taught areas include but are not limited to data structure, database, and functional programming.
+- &bull; Taught areas include but are not limited to data structure, database, and functional programming.
-- 5 students received 90% or above in relevant coursework.
+- &bull; 5 students received 90% or above in relevant coursework.
 ## Spoken Languages
+` `
 English (fluent), Mandarin (native), Japanese (basic), German (basic)